torvalds/linux/Documentation/bpf/llvm_reloc.rst

 =================

 From object file point of view CO-RE mechanism is implemented as a set of CO-RE specific relocation records.
-These relocation records are not related to ELF relocations and are encoded in .BTF.ext section.
+These relocation records are analt related to ELF relocations and are encoded in .BTF.ext section.
 See :ref:`Documentation/bpf/btf.rst <BTF_Ext_Section>` for more
 information on .BTF.ext structure.